 For enquiries, rates and bookings, please e-mail firstname.lastname@example.org.

 Please support Lewa Wildlife Conservancy by being part of their Big Give Christmas Challenge.
-Give a gift through the Big Give page between Tuesday 3rd December (midday) – Tuesday 10th December (midday) and it will be doubled!
-Lewa needs to raise a minimum of £13,250 online through The Big Give this year – click here to donate.
-Every penny will be matched to give a grand total of £26,500.
-These funds will play an essential role in enabling Lewa to protect wildlife and addressing one of the biggest challenges we face – the human/wildlife conflict.
+Give a gift through the donation page on their website and these funds will play an essential role in enabling Lewa to protect wildlife and addressing one of the biggest challenges we face – the human/wildlife conflict.